dotse/tls-fed-auth/tls-fed-auth.md

 ## Federation Metadata Updates

-Frequent check of the federation metadata aggregate to use the most recent version is required.
-It is required to check the federation metadata periodically to find out if entities, pins and issuers are still active.
+It's essential to regularly update the local copy of the federation metadata to ensure you have the latest information about active entities, current public key pins and valid certificates.
+Using outdated metadata can expose you to security risks like interacting with revoked entities or accepting manipulated data.
+If present, respect cache_ttl values specified in the federation metadata.

 ## Federation Metadata Signing Key